NiklasGronblom/mermaidjs.github.io/README.md

 ## Special note regarding version 8.2

 In version 8.2 a security improvement was introduced.
-A securityLevel configuration was introduced wich sets the level of trust to be used on the parsed diagrams.
+A securityLevel configuration was introduced which sets the level of trust to be used on the parsed diagrams.

 * **true**: (default) tags in text are encoded, click functionality is disabled
 * false: tags in text are allowed, click functionality is enabledClosed issues:

-⚠️ **Note** : This changes the default behaviour of mermaid so that after upgrade to 8.2, if the securityLevel is not configured, tags in flowcharts are encoded as tags and clicking is prohibited.
+⚠️ **Note** : This changes the default behavior of mermaid so that after upgrade to 8.2, if the securityLevel is not configured, tags in flowcharts are encoded as tags and clicking is prohibited.

-If your application is taking resposibility for the diagram source security you can set the securityLevel accordingly.
+If your application is taking responsibility for the diagram source security you can set the securityLevel accordingly.
 By doing this clicks and tags are again allowed.

 ```javascript
     mermaidAPI.initialize({